aggregat4/dendriform/README.md

 ## Next Steps

-1. BUG: can not move down with arrow keys when node is collapsed
 1. Implement node descriptions (in render, search, etc)
 1. Implement import of some standard format (probably at least the workflowy opml?)
 1. Implement export in some standard format